bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 Cat stance?
 You don't remember anything about a cat stance.
 This was practiced?

-You nudge Caleb.
+You nudge Alton.
 "Hey, what's cat stance?"

 "It's how I fuck your mom," he says triumphantly, extending his hand for a high-five.

 "You can eat shit," you inform him.

-Caleb pushes past you.
+Alton pushes past you.

 "Race ya!"